SilvaUnCompte/CS-Unity-Actions-Autoformat/README.md

-# Unity Auto Format 🔎
+# C# Unity Auto Formatter

-This action can be used to auto format the scripts in your Unity project!
-Making it easier to work with others with different formatting.
-I'm active on Github so pull requests and issues are welcome!
+This action can be used to check or auto format C# scripts like in Unity project.
+Works with all type of project containing .cs files.
+I'm active on Github so pull requests and issues are welcome.

 This action is built on top of the work of others, so a big thank you to `tyirvine/Unity-Actions-Autoformat@1.0.6`, `andstor/file-existence-action@v1.0.1`, `andstor/file-existence-action@v1.0.1`, and @shiena for the inspiration!